 - National Seminars.
 Each year, four 1-day seminars are organized between November and April.
 The seminars are arranged in 3-year cycles, which usually develop in three thematic layers that build on each other progressively (scientific and philosophical questions of epistemology, questions on the philosophy of nature and life, issues of scientific and philosophical-theological anthropology).
 Each seminar consists of a senior scholar providing a keynote address, supported by documents and articles related to the seminars which are provided in advance on the website to the participants with the aim of stimulating the group-work.

 - Yearly Workshop.
 Each year a 3-day workshop is organized, usually in May.
 The workshop is structured around an opening keynote address, and public lecture from an external scholar, which is provided at the end of the second day.
 The other talks (12-14 in total) are provided by ADSIR Members who submit their abstract in advance, and are selected by a dedicated commission; the same commission evaluates the presented articles and confers the DISF Awards for the best presentation of the workshop.

 - The Summer School.
 Organized for the first time in July 2017, the one-week summer school was provided for ADSIR Ordinary Members.
 The programme consisted of 3-4 short courses (8 hours each) offered by invited teachers as well as short contributions made by the participants.
 The social program included free moments of discussion, after-lunch discussion-sessions on strategic topics for the Centre’s development, after-dinner workshops and movies about the Schools’ topics.

-- The Local Chapters In recent years the ADSIR Members have also established six local Chapters, in Rome, Bologna, Naples and Bari (Italy), Chicago (US, IL), and Groningen (The Netherlands).
-Each local Chapter organizes a series of Local Seminars or informal meetings each year, with different formats depending on the specific circumstances of the location.
+- The Local Chapters In recent years the ADSIR Members have also established local Chapters, in different locations.
+Each Chapter organizes a series of Local Seminars or informal meetings, with different formats depending on the specific circumstances of the location.